porscheinformatik/pnet-data-api/pnet-data-api-java/README.md

 That's it.
 Now, you may implement the client on your own.

 The project contains an adapter that utilizes different kinds of HTTP clients.
 You may wish to use this adapter while adapting to your own preferred HTTP client.
 This holds the advantage, that you can use the rest of the infrastructure provided by this library.
-Have a look at the implementations of the `at.porscheinformatik.happyrest.java.JavaRestCall` (using the Java HTTP client), the `at.porscheinformatik.happyrest.apache5.Apache5RestCall` (using the Apache HTTP Client 5), the `at.porscheinformatik.happyrest.apache.ApacheRestCall` (using the legacy Apache HTTP Client) or the `at.porscheinformatik.happyrest.spring.SpringRestCall` (using Spring's REST Template).
+Have a look at the implementations of the `at.porscheinformatik.happyrest.java.JavaRestCall` (using the Java HTTP client), the `at.porscheinformatik.happyrest.apache5.Apache5RestCall` (using the Apache HTTP Client 5), the `at.porscheinformatik.happyrest.apache.ApacheRestCall` (using the legacy Apache HTTP Client), the `at.porscheinformatik.happyrest.resttemplate.RestTemplateRestCall` (using the Spring RestTemplate) or the `at.porscheinformatik.happyrest.webclient.WebClientRestCall` (using the Spring WebClient) for some inspiration.

 ## Java HTTP Client